IV1T3/IRNewsFetcher/README.md

 ## How to use?

-Currently, there are two companies added to *IRNewsFetcher*:
+Currently, there are three companies added to *IRNewsFetcher*:
 - Apple
 - Tesla
+- Nvidia

 You can either choose to see the recent press releases of all currently implemented companies by running
 ```console